top of page

 A Will sets forth your wishes for how you would like to distribute your property.
 A Will can designate who will inherit assets, nominate a legal guardian for your children, and contain instructions for your burial.
 After you pass away, your Will must be filed with the probate court and then it can be carried out according to your wishes.

 Probate is time consuming and expensive because it is a court proceeding.
 Probating a Will typically costs between $2,500 and $4,000.
-However, the cost can go depending on how big the estate is, how complex the assets are, and if someone contests the Will.
-If you’re going through probate in Utah the cost of probate Will likely include court fees, attorney fees, compensation to the representative of the estate, and probate bond.
+However, the cost can grow depending on how big the estate is, how complex the assets are, and if someone contests the Will.
+If you’re going through probate in Utah the cost of probate will likely include court fees, attorney fees, compensation to the representative of the estate, and probate bond.
 The average probate process takes four or five months, and longer if there are objections.

 Probating a Will will certainly cost your family time and money.
 If there are disagreements between your devisees, those costs will rise as they will need to be dealt with in court.
 However, probate and family disagreements can be avoided.